-Mediko's, the Jails contracted healthcare provider, primary mission is to provide quality health care to all offenders.
+Mediko's primary mission is to provide quality health care to all inmates.
 Services include not only general health care but also dental care and mental healthcare services.
 The Medical Department consists of one (1) Physician, one (1) Nurse Practitioner one (1) Psychiatrist, one (1) Dentist, four (4) Registered Nurses, seven (7) Licensed Practical Nurses, one (1) Mental Health Professional, one (1) Administrative Coordinator and one (1) Medical Records Personnel.

 Daily operations include two (2) pill calls, sick calls, wound treatment clinics, blood pressure checks, and blood sugar checks as well as emergencies that may occur.
-Mediko also coordinates with local hospitals and clinics making arrangements for offenders to go to outside medical resources when their problems require treatments beyond the scope of the department's practice.
-Mediko also educates offenders on options for Mental Health and Health Care follow ups when released from incarceration.
+Mediko also coordinates with local hospitals and clinics making arrangements for inmates to go to outside medical resources when their problems require treatments beyond the scope of the department's practice.
+Mediko also educates inmates on options for Mental Health and Health Care follow ups when released from incarceration.

 The Medical Department continues to be a busy place.
-The number of sick calls totaled 5,848.
-In addition, 3,068 PPD'S (Purified Protein Derivative) / Health Assessments were performed, as well as 18,761 treatments / clinics.
-We are currently seeing offender population with chronic health problems.
+The number of sick calls totaled 5,850.
+In addition, 2,640 PPD'S (Purified Protein Derivative) / Health Assessments were performed, as well as 18,289 treatments / clinics.
+We are currently seeing inmate population with chronic health problems.
 We are currently providing continual assessments, education, and support to those with such issues as Infectious Disease, Hypertension, Diabetes, and Psychiatric Illness.
-Dr. Kazlauskas and Nurse Practitioner Henning has had over 2,580 offender visits and addressed a wide array of illnesses.
+Dr. Kazlauskas and Nurse Practitioner Henning has had over 2,401 inmate visits and addressed a wide array of illnesses.
 Once seen by the doctor, a plan of care is put in place which includes maintaining medication compliance, follow up care, and proper education.

-Upon the approval from the Superintendent, Dr. Kazlauskas and Nurse Practitioner Henning, the Medical Department offers a "Keep on Person" (KOP) medication program allowing responsible offender with minor health problems to keep medications with them in their cells and take them on their own as needed.
-During the period of July 1, 2019 to June 30, 2020, 3,789 offenders were given medication, either through Pill Call or the KOP Program.
-We hope that giving the offender a little responsibility for their own healthcare will increase the likelihood of medication compliance once they are released.
+Upon the approval from the Superintendent, Dr. Kazlauskas and Nurse Practitioner Henning, the Medical Department offers a "Keep on Person" (KOP) medication program allowing responsible inmates with minor health problems to keep medications with them in their cells and take them on their own as needed.
+During the period of July 1, 2020 to June 30, 2021, 4,390 inmates were given medication, either through Pill Call or the KOP Program.
+We hope that giving the inmate a little responsibility for their own healthcare will increase the likelihood of medication compliance once they are released.

 The Medical Department continues to be a demanding, fast paced environment.
 The success of the department is a result of the dedicated teamwork of our skilled medical staff.
-The department sets very high goals and standards to provide the highest quality of medical care to our offender population.
+The department sets very high goals and standards to provide the highest quality of medical care to our inmate population.